DC Power Flow

 Power System Update

-After establishing the PowerSystem composite type using the powerSystem function and configuring the DC model with dcModel!, users gain the capability to incorporate new branches and generators.
+After establishing the PowerSystem type using the powerSystem function and configuring the DC model with dcModel!, users gain the capability to incorporate new branches and generators.
 Furthermore, they can adjust buses, branches, and generators.

 Once updates are completed, users can progress towards generating the DCPowerFlow type using the dcPowerFlow function.
 Ultimately, resolving the DC power flow is achieved through the utilization of the solve! function: